-1) Begin with a blank piece of paper or computer screen.
+1) Begin with a blank piece of paper or blank computer screen.

-2) Write your paper's topic, such as "The Ethics of Cigarette Advertising," at the top.
+2) Write the paper's topic, such as "The Ethics of Cigarette Advertising," at the top

-3) Write down everything you can about the topic; omit nothing, no matter how bizarre, and don't stop until you are completely out of ideas.
-Don't worry about grammar or editing.
-Here's an example:
+3) Write down everything about the topic; omit nothing, no matter how bizarre, and don't stop until completely out of ideas.
+Don't worry about grammar or editing during this initial phase.
+Here is an example:

 5) Organize the remaining points.
 Idea (a) provides a decent place to start a draft, since it touches on a central truth about smoking.

-6) Next, try to logically arrange the other points in the order that you would use in your essay.
-It helps to think about patterns into which ideas would fall, such as "Appeal of Ads," "Limits on Ads," "Future of Ads."
-You could write down these categories and then categorize your ideas from the brainstorming list.
-You'll end up with a working outline for the paper.
+6) Next, try to arrange the other points by the order in which they would logically appear in the essay.
+It helps to think about patterns into which ideas would fall, such as "Appeal of Ads," "Limits on Ads," and "Future of Ads."
+The writer could write down these categories and then categorize the ideas from the brainstorming list.
+This creates a working outline for the paper.

 7) New ideas may occur to you as you organize the material.
 That's okay as long as these ideas relate to the topic.

-8) You're almost ready to begin a draft, or at least an introductory paragraph.
-You still need to clearly state a thesis for assignments requiring one; you may want to read the Writer's Web page on the thesis statement.
+8) The writer is almost ready to begin a draft, or at least an introductory paragraph.
+They still need to clearly state a thesis for assignments requiring one; they may want to read the Writer's Web page on the thesis statement.